EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 He told us that the Executioner had struck again.

 While dragging us with he told us about the killer that had been wrecking havoc in the town the last few weeks.
 And whenever there was a gathering of guards, it meant a new body had popped up.
+Finn’s father was directing the other guards.

 The guards made a line of no entry, blocking the crowd from the thing they were surrounding.
-There was a man kneeling on the ground, his job seemed to be a farmer judging by his clothes.
+There was a man kneeling on the ground, he seemed to be a farmer judging by his clothes.
 The thing he cradled in his arms stared at me; a pair of lifeless eyes.
 Where his head should have been was instead a flower.
 A white lily stained with blood.
 The man had been decapitated.

 “How horrible…” A woman from the crowd gasped.

-“Tsk, of course it's another one of us”, another man spat.
+“Tsk, of course it's another one of us.”
+Another working man spat.

-“Goddess, please protect us”, an old woman broke out into prayer.
+“Goddess, please protect us from this demon\!”
+An old woman broke out into prayer.

 The blood had pooled on the rough cobblestones underneath, painting a picturesque scene.
 It looked almost religious.